-Notes issued under the Listing Supplement and this Supplement to Listing Supplement will be issued by Credit Suisse International.
+Securities issued under the Program Information including its amendments will be issued by Credit Suisse International.
 The CSi Registration Document contains information relating to the business affairs and financial condition of CSi.

 The Issuer, a bank domiciled in England established under English law, was incorporated in England and Wales under the Companies Act 1985, on 9 May 1990, with registered no. 2500199.
 The Issuer was reregistered as an unlimited company under the name "Credit Suisse Financial Products" on 6 July 1990, and was renamed "Credit Suisse First Boston International" on 27 March 2000 and "Credit Suisse International" on 16 January 2006.